-To promote restful sleep, try the following routine:
+To promote restful sleep, try this evening routine, or at least parts of this routine:

-- To the extent possible, minimize exciting, aggravating, or mentally intensive activities after 8:30 P.M.
+- Minimize exciting, aggravating, or mentally intensive activities after 8:30 p.m.

 - Diffuse relaxing aromas in your bedroom.

-- As your bath is running, perform a slow self-administered oil massage and then soak in the warm tub for ten to fifteen minutes.
+- As your bath is running, perform a slow self-administered oil massage, or Abhyanga, and then soak in the warm tub for 10 to 15 minutes.

 - After your bath, drink a cup of warm relaxing herbal tea.

-- If your mind is very active, journal for a few minutes before bed, “downloading” some of your thoughts and concerns so you don’t need to ruminate about them when you shut your eyes.
+- If your mind is very active, journal for a few minutes before bed.
+“Download” your thoughts and concerns so you don’t need to ruminate about them when you shut your eyes.

 - Read inspirational or spiritual literature for a few minutes before bed.
 Avoid dramatic novels or distressing reading material.